The letter-spacing property is used to adjust the space

 <span>h</span> <span>e</span> brown fox @Â</p>

-In the above example, the letter-spacing
+In the above example, the letter-spacing value is negative.
+This

 results in the following em box widths: "t" 7px, "h" 15px, and "e" 12px.

-When letter spacing is declared in em
+When letter spacing is declared in em, the em value is

 multiplied with the font-size to give the number of pixels that are added to the